syncfusion-content/maui-docs/MAUI/Polar-Charts/DataLabels.md

 ![Data label in MAUI chart](DataLabel_images/MAUI_polar_line_datalabel.png)

-Data labels can be customized by using the [DataLabelSettings]() property of chart series.
+Data labels can be customized using the [DataLabelSettings]() property of chart series.
 To customize them, you need to create an instance of [PolarDataLabelSettings]() and set it to the [DataLabelSettings]() property.
 The following properties available in [PolarDataLabelSettings]() can be used to customize the data labels.

-* [BarAlignment]() - Gets or sets the data label alignment top, middle or bottom.
+* [BarAlignment]() - Gets or sets the data label alignment top, middle, or bottom.
-* [LabelPlacement]() - Gets or sets the data label position inside, outside or default.
+* [LabelPlacement]() - Gets or sets the data label position inside, outside, or default.
 * [LabelStyle]() - Gets or sets the options for customizing the data labels.
 * [UseSeriesPalette]() - Gets or sets a value indicating whether the data label should reflect the series interior.

 ## Data Label Alignment

-The alignment of data labels inside the series is defined by using the [BarAlignment]() property.
+The alignment of data labels inside the series is defined using the [BarAlignment]() property.

 * [Top]() - Positions the data label at the top edge point of a chart segment.
 * [Middle]() - Positions the data label at the center point of a chart segment.